 Can a faulty DNS cause VPN problems?

 Absolutely.
 DNS leaks can reveal traffic and cause connection instability.
 Enable DNS routing through the VPN or use a trusted DNS service provided by the VPN.
-Edgerouter vpn setup and optimization guide for privacy, security, and remote access on EdgeRouter devices

 What is the role of the VPN kill switch?

 A kill switch blocks all traffic if the VPN disconnects, preventing data leaks.
 Enable it for privacy, especially on public networks.
+Ubiquiti edgerouter x vpn setup guide for remote access, site-to-site ipsec, l2tp/ipsec, and openvpn configurations 2026

 How do I know if my VPN is leaking IP or DNS?